WillJDunn/genetic-algorithm/README.md

 ## Customization

 All of the problem specific code is in the **Genotype** class.
 If, for example, you want to change the algorithm to instead try to minimize **value** to be as small as possible you can change the **calculateFitness** method of the **Genotype** class to do that.
 But make sure that **calculateFitness** returns an *positive* integer such that a higher value is better.

 You can make significant changes/customization to both **Genotype** and **Item** classes without impacting the rest of the application.
-There is an example included named **Exam-Genotype.java** and **Question-Item.java** which rewrites the **Genotype** and **Item** classes for an example which has items with the structure Question Number, Textbook Section, Estimated Time To Solve and has a calculateFitness which a attempts to choose exam Questions which cover the Textbook Sections as evenly as possible and has an Estimated Time To Solve as close to an ideal time **idealAssignmentTime**
+There is an example included named **Exam-Genotype.java** and **Question-Item.java** which rewrites the **Genotype** and **Item** classes for an example which has items with the structure Question Number, Textbook Section, Estimated Time To Solve and has a calculateFitness which a attempts to choose exam Questions which cover the Textbook Sections as evenly as possible and has an Estimated Time To Solve as close to an ideal time **idealAssignmentTime**.

 Detailed information on how this all works are provided in this readme!